 • Joseph Cole, 31, of Shelbiana, and Kerri Salisbury, 34, of Harold, were charged with second-degree burglary when they entered the residence of Mark Hunt for the purpose of committing a crime and theft by unlawful taking when they took a handgun, blank check on Community Trust Bank, and various tools valued at more than $500 which belonged to Mark Hunt on June, 5, 2010.

 • Brandon Kennard, 27, of Pikeville, was charged with second-degree criminal mischief when he damaged or destroyed a window valued at $500 or more on Sept.
 28, 2012.

 • Seth T. Scott, 30, of Pikeville, was charged with third-degree burglary when he unlawfully entered a building owned by Food City Pharmacy with the intent to commit a crime on Nov.
 9, 2012.
 He was also charged with first-degree persistent felony offender, having previously been convicted of third-degree burglary in Washington County on Jan.
 6, 2005; second-degree robbery in Fayette County on March, 1, 2005; receiving stolen property in Fayette County on July, 13, 2004; third-degree burglary in Pike County on July, 16, 2008; and theft by unlawful taking in Pike County on July, 16, 2008.

-(EDITOR’S NOTE: An indictment is merely an accusation and the defendant is presumed innocent unless and until proven guilty.)
+(EDITOR’S NOTE: An indictments is merely an accusation and the defendant is presumed innocent until and unless proven guilty.)